1928 Fairfield murders

 Mass murder in California, U.S.

 On August 22, 1928, a mass murder took place at the Bryan ranch near Fairfield, California, United States.
-A former worker, Leung Ying, killed eleven people, including the farm's foreman and six of his family members, in a mixed shooting and ax attack.
+Eleven people, including seven members of the Wong family, were killed in a shooting and axe attack.

-Leung was caught a day later during a manhunt and following his confession, Leung's actions were attributed to mental instability caused by long-term narcotic addiction.
+The perpetrator, Leung Ying, fled the scene in a car, but was caught a day later during a manhunt.
+Following his confession, Leung's actions were attributed to mental instability caused by long-term narcotic addiction.
 He was sentenced to death the same month in a one-day trial.
-About three weeks before his scheduled execution date, Leung killed himself in a suicide by hanging while on death row.
+About three weeks before his scheduled execution date, Leung committed suicide by hanging while on death row.

-This was the worst case of mass murder in California history at that time, surpassing the killing of six persons each by James Dunham on a farm in Santa Clara County in 1896, and by John Goins in Stockton and Galt in 1926.
+The Bryan ranch killings were the worst case of mass murder in California history at that time, surpassing the McGlincy murders in Campbell in 1896, and the spree shooting of John Goins in Stockton and Galt in 1926, which each had six victims.

 Background

+Location

+Solano County had previously gained local notoriety for a different murder, also committed with an axe and with a suspected Chinese perpetrator.
+On October 17, 1927, 88-year-old Margaret Coghan Shelly, an Irish-born widow, was found dead in her home, having been bludgeoned to death two days earlier.
+Shelly's Chinese tenant, Sam Wong, was initially suspected before witness testimony implicated Choy Kim, who had fled the area for San Francisco before escaping back to China.
+Although Solano County police and the Bureau of Immigration had tracked down Choy Kim's location in China, extradition was not approved by Chinese authorities due to a law requiring eyewitnesses to crimes.

+Ranch

-The Bryan ranch was located in unincorporated Solano County at the Suisun Slough, five miles southwest of Fairfield.
-The ranch was run by Wong Gee (also known as Wong Fook Hong), who had a forty-year lease on the property and was previously a foreman at the A.T.
+The Bryan ranch, also known as the Wong Gee ranch, was a 65 acre property, located in unincorporated Solano County at the Suisun Slough, 5 mi southwest of Fairfield and 1.5 mi from the state highway between Mankas Corner and Vallejo.
+The ranch, operated as a pear and peach orchard, was run by Wong Gee (黃朱), also known as Wong Fook Hong (黃福康), who had obtained the land under a forty-year lease prior to the 1913 Alien Land Law.
+Wong was a prominent leader of nearby Rockville's Chinatown community, most of whom hailed from Dachong and Shaxi, and had previously been a foreman at the A.T.
 Hatch ranch in Suisun Valley.
-Wong and his family were part of nearby Rockville's Chinatown community and mainly employed fellow Chinese labourers as farm hands.
-The ranch grew pears and peaches.
+The Bryan ranch mainly employed fellow Chinese labourers from the Hatch colony as farm hands.

-On September 15, 1927, eleven months prior to the murders, another Chinese worker, 38-year-old Jung Lee Fong, had run amok on the Bryan ranch with an axe and set fire to two buildings, before he was shot by Wong Gee.
-Wong was released the next day and the killing was later declared an act of self-defense by the superior court.